laurensstoop/CREDI/README.md

-# Scripts for The Climatological Renewable Energy Deviation Index
+# Scripts for the Climatological Renewable Energy Deviation Index

 Version 1.0.0

-A metrics to quantify, understand, and explain, the impact of the variability of weather on the energy system across timescales.
-If you want to add a feature, please feel free to do so.
+A set of scripts detailing the Climatological Renewable Energy Deviation Index as describe in [this paper](https://arxiv.org/abs/2307.08909).

 ## Project organization